-Figure~\ref{fig: Climate Change} shows the mean soil temperature change in response to a slow increase in the mean atmospheric temperature of $4^\circ$C over 200 years.
-We use $4^\circ$C in this example because the global climate change mitigation target is an increase in the global mean temperature of $2 ^\circ$C by 2100 compared to pre-industrial levels (1850–1900)~\cite{IPCCsr15, unfccc2015adoption}.
-Note that the $2 ^\circ$C target is within the range of uncertainty of CMIP5 outputs under two greenhouse gas concentration pathways: the ``very stringent'' RCP2.6 that gives a $1.5^\circ$C increase, and the ``intermediate" RCP4.5 that gives a $2.4^\circ$C increase~\cite{overland_urgency_2019}.
-Due to the well documented phenomenon of ``Arctic amplification''~\cite{overland_urgency_2019,screen_simmonds_2010}, this target corresponds to an increase of roughly $4^\circ$C in the Arctic mean temperature over the same period.
-In this scenario, a sudden transition to a hot metastable state that lasts for over a decade is triggered, and astonishingly occurs after only a modest mean temperature increase of $\approx1.1^\circ$C. Following this, the system settles to a lower than initial soil temperature for a refractory period of over a century, during which time both soil carbon and soil temperature slowly increase to their moving equilibrium levels. \item[(b)] {\em Qualitative and quantitative agreement with PDE models.} The conceptual Ordinary Differential Equation (ODE) model~\eqref{eq: SmallParam}--\eqref{eq: SmallParam2} with the more realistic $R_s(T)=R_s^*(T)$ captures the key nonlinearities of the soil-carbon system.
+{\bf R-tipping to a hot metastable state in the conceptual model~\eqref{eq: SmallParam}--\eqref{eq: SmallParam2} shows qualitative and quantitative agreement with the results of intermediate-complexity PDE models.} The conceptual Ordinary Differential Equation (ODE) model~\eqref{eq: SmallParam}--\eqref{eq: SmallParam2} with the more realistic $R_s(T)=R_s^*(T)$ captures the key nonlinearities of the soil-carbon system.